-Set in the back drop off the mountains this is a good course with tight fairways and some really interesting holes.
+Set in the backdrop of the mountains this is a good course with tight fairways and some really interesting holes.
 I have to say my favourite hole is the 13th signature hole as the view is fantastic.
-On a whole the course is again suited too all golfers but if it is windy it can be a long walk.
+On the whole, the course is again suited to all golfers but if it is windy it can be a long walk.

 Day 5 Crunch time!

 Heading off from the lovely Tamarina and having enjoyed the hospitality our next stop was the spectacular backdrop off Le Morne.
 If you know this area then you will remember that It has some of the best beaches on the island.
 Out first stop was Les Pavilions followed by visits to Dinarobin & Paradis and then our crunch golf match at Paradis!
 After a late night I was a bit worse for wear and as Mark had wisely headed to bed at a semi-sensible hour I felt Mark was quietly confident.
 The course itself has forgiving fairways and very little water with lush greens and with a couple of holes at the foot of the mountain, it sets a spectacular scene.
 Mark’s early night didn’t pay off as I was on a roll in the Chaka challenge now and leading 3-2!
 All set up for the last day.

 Golf – Paradis